damikun/React-Toast/README.md

 - Usually placed in Providers.tsx or on top of App.tsx
 - Give you access to toast
-- In this example tast are fired from "HomeComponent"
+- In this example toast are send from "HomeComponent"

 ```js
 <ToastProvider>